The boundary of the Milnor fibre and a linking invariant of finitely determined germs: Introduction

 \subsection{The purpose of the paper}

-A finitely determined holomorphic germ $ \Phi: ( \C^2, 0) \to ( \C^3, 0) $ is a stable immersion off the origin.
 The associated stable immersion $\Phi|_{\mathfrak{S}}: \mathfrak{S} \looparrowright S^5$ is the restriction of $\Phi$ to a suitably chosen 3-sphere $ \mathfrak{S}$ around the origin in $ \C^2$.
 As it is considered as a $\mathcal{C}^{\infty}$ map, it allows more flexible deformations than the holomorphic germ $\Phi$.
-The investigation of the associated immersion creates bridges between immersion theory (differential topology) and local complex singularity theory (`Milnor fibration package’ and `analytic stability package'), and it has several mind-expanding consequences on both areas.
+The investigation of the associated immersion creates bridges between immersion theory (differential topology) and local complex singularity theory (`Milnor fibration package' and `analytic stability package'), and it has several mind-expanding consequences on both areas.
 For the non-isolated hypersurface singularity $(\mbox{im}(\Phi), 0) \subset (\C^3, 0)$, the boundary of the Milnor fibre is constructed in \cite{NP2} starting from the associated immersion.
 Recently in \cite{dBM}, the analytic invariants $C(\Phi)$ and $T(\Phi)$ -- the cross cap number and the triple point number of a stable deformation of $\Phi$, respectively -- are proved to be topological invariants.
 The proof builds on the result that their combination $C(\Phi)-3T(\Phi)$ is equal to the Ekholm--Sz\H{u}cs linking invariant $L(\Phi|_{\mathfrak{S}})$ of the associated immersion \cite{NP, PS}.

 In this paper we create further bridges between the results mentioned above.
 First we introduce an infinite family of generalizations of $L$ for stable immersions $S^3 \looparrowright \R^5$, then we apply them to finitely determined holomorphic germs.
-We provide a purely topological reformulation of the `vertical indices' used in the construction of the boundary of the Milnor fibre.
-Although our argument is topological, as a byproduct we obtain a relation between the singularity theoretical invariants $C(\Phi)$, $T(\Phi)$ and the vertical indices.
-We prove that the vertical indices are topological invariants of $\Phi$, thus the boundary of the Milnor fibre is a topological invariant.
+We provide a purely topological reformulation of the `vertical indices' used in the construction of the boundary of the Milnor fibre. \csere{Based on this reformulation, we establish a relation between the invariants $C(\Phi)$, $T(\Phi)$ and the vertical indices, and we prove that the vertical indices are topological invariants of $\Phi$, thus the boundary of the Milnor fibre is a topological invariant.}